IBM-Blockchain-Archive/connectathon/README.md

 email will be __IBM Blockchain__.
 Save these credentials; you will need the `enrollID` and `enrollSecret` to properly authenticate your marbles application onto the network.

-#### What will this step do?
+#### What occurred during registration?

-Behind the scenes this will make a REST call to the publicly-hosted COP server and register a user with the unique   `enrollID` you have provided.
+Behind the scenes a REST call was issued to the publicly-hosted COP server to register a user with the unique `enrollID` you have provided.
 This user represents the admin for your organization, and will be used by the application to authenticate to the chain.